Increase the National Living Wage to 60% of median earnings by 2020

-The National Living Wage is the legal minimum wage for those over 25 years old (there are different bands of minimum wages for those younger than 25).
-Median earnings is one of many ways to measure income levels, and it simply means the amount that half the country earns more than, and half the country earn less than.
-So whatever that figure is (£28,400 according to the figures released in February 2019), this policy promises to ensure the National Living Wage rises to 60% of that amount by 2020.
+The National Living Wage (NLW) is the legal minimum wage for those over 25 years old (there are different bands of minimum wages for those younger than 25).
+Median earnings is one of many ways to measure income levels.
+If we were to list all incomes from highest to lowest, the median average is the middle point of the list, chosen by analysts because it is less affected by very high earners or very low earners than the mean average (here’s a refresher on averages in case GCSE maths feels a long time ago).
+So whatever the median figure is (the Office for National Statistics measured it at £29,400 for the financial year ending April 2019), this policy promises to ensure the National Living Wage rises to 60% of that amount by 2020.

 - National Minimum Wage and National Living Wage rates – Gov.uk